Titus Thorne

 • Is it safe to administer PT-141 and Cialis concurrently?

-Read on for answers to these questions, as well as whether in injectable form or as a nasal spray works better for you.
+Read on for answers to these questions, as well as whether in injectable form or as a nasal spray works better for the research.

 What is PT-141?